-With its intersection of near-perfect weather, outdoor activities, and abundant locally grown food, it’s no wonder Santa Monica is a hub of healthy living.
+With its intersection of near-perfect weather, outdoor activities, great gyms, and abundant locally grown food, it’s no wonder Santa Monica is a hub of healthy living.
 Here are five health and wellness trends that got their start right here.
 Get ready for a feel-good boost to your healthy lifestyle.
 By Elizabeth Turner

 TAKE A SPIN

 Fitness guru “Johnny G” Goldberg put Spinning on the map when he opened the first Spin Centre in Santa Monica in 1990.
 In subsequent decades, indoor cycling classes have proliferated around the globe, with cool new variations on the theme popping up every year.
 One of the freshest incarnations in Santa Monica is SoulCycle, where you’ll get a full-body workout on a candlelit ride accompanied by high-energy tunes and a cardio workout to enhance your healthy lifestyle.

 Yoga-friendly Santa Monica offers an array of fresh twists on the ancient practice, including beach yoga, hot yoga at Hot 8 Yoga, hiphop yoga at YogaHop, and the acrobatic partner workout known as acroyoga.

 Way back in 1983, Naked Juice, that pioneer of premium juices and smoothies, was originally marketed towel-to-towel on Santa Monica’s beaches.
 American juice and smoothie bars now earn $2 billion a year, according to a 2015 report by market research firm IBISWorld.

 There are dozens of places to grab a healthy smoothie or juice in Santa Monica.
 A few providing for local juice fiends these days are Juice Crafters, Rejuice and Beaming for their fix of cold-pressed green juices and smoothies.